hygieia/hygieia/pages/hygieia/api/api.md

 1. From the admin menu, generate an 'apiToken' for an 'apiUser'.

-2. Create a POST request with the following two headers and make a rest call for secured API.
+2. Create a POST request with the following two headers and make a REST call for secured API.

    - Add Authorization header